-Counselling for young people 17-18 & adults in Chester, Tarporley and Frodsham, Cheshire.
+Counselling in person for young people 17-18 & adults in Chester & Tarporley, Cheshire.

 You are not alone.
 You are seen.
 I am with you.
 You are not alone - Shonda Rhimes

-Hello and thank you for stopping by.
-I'm Helen, a counsellor passionate about supporting people through life’s challenges—big or small.
+Hello, and thank you for stopping by.
+I'm Helen, a counsellor passionate about supporting people through their life’s challenges—big or small.

-I offer in-person sessions in Chester, Frodsham, and Tarporley, Cheshire in welcoming and comfortable rooms, as well as nationwide online and phone support.
+I offer in-person sessions in Chester and Tarporley, Cheshire, in welcoming and comfortable rooms, as well as nationwide and overseas online and phone support.

 Therapy with me is a collaborative process.